yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Implementing CI and CD pipelines helps to ensure consistent and quality code that's readily available to users.
 Azure Pipelines is a quick, easy, and safe way to automate building your projects and making them available to users.

-In this exercise, you will create a build definition using, Azure Pipelines, that will automatically build the web application with every commit of source code.
+In this exercise, you will create a build definition using Azure Pipelines, that will automatically build the web application with every commit of source code.
 This will lay the groundwork for us to then create a release pipeline for publishing the code to our Azure environments.

 ### Task 1: Create a build pipeline